NCERT Solutions for Class 11 Physics Chapter 4 Laws Of Motion

 Answer:

-Just after the stone is dropped, the stone is free from the acceleration of the train.
+Just after the stone is dropped, it is free from the acceleration of the train.
 Thus, the force acting on the stone will be just the gravitational force, which acts in the downward direction.

 The gravitational force is given by:-